-Fiona liked chocolate All golden and crisp (P) Travelling broadens the mind Despite lacking any talent for it.
+Fiona liked chocolate Fiona liked chocolate All golden and crisp (P) Despite lacking any talent for it.
 Abroad or otherwise Only when melted though Paul enjoyed singing Autumnal scenes are my favourite (C) Like a snake Steak is her favourite food.
-Grilled with garlic butter The road weaved through the trees s
+Grilled with garlic butter The road weaved through the trees